jtouzi/aws_global_accelerator/lab-2-traffic-distribution/README.md

 ## Workshop Progress
 Placeholder

-## Lab 2 - Intelligent traffic distribution
+## Lab 2 - Intelligent Traffic Distribution

+In this lab we will help you understand how AWS Global Accelerator routes requests based on the origin of the requester.

 We kept the default traffic dials (100%)